Variegated Orange or Russian Stonecrop

 While many of the succulents did amazingly well for the remainder of the winter in the basement, this plant was not one of them.
 I almost lost it completely to the point I didn’t even take photos again until 2016… For some reason, it has been a battle with this plant even though the non-variegated Sedum kamtschaticum has continued to do very well.

 It did better in 2016 and even spread a little.

-I really like this variegated form of Sedum kamtschaticum or Phedimus kamtschaticus (whatever you choose to call it).
+I really like this variegated form of Phedimus kamtschaticus.
 I am just not sure why it hasn’t taken off and done well.
-It has been in an area where it has full sun, well, most of the time, and the soil is very well drained.
+It has been in an area where it has full sun, well, most of the time, and the soil is very well-drained.

 All Sedum I am familiar with need well-draining soil and should not be in any low areas where water may not drain well.
 Try planting them in a raised bed or an area that is elevated.
 They do well in planters where their stems can trail over the sides.
 This species is not one that really needs to be brought inside for the winter, but they may do OK in a sunroom or greenhouse.

 They are drought tolerant but appreciate regular watering during the growing period.
 In many areas, they will receive spring rains, but in the summer, as with most perennials and annuals, they need supplemental water.
 As temperatures start to get cooler and day length decreases, you should stop watering.